circleci/clj-keyczar/README.md

 # keyset operations

-The support for key versioning and rotation is really what makes Keyczar awesome, and it's frankly better documented better in
+The support for key versioning and rotation is really what makes Keyczar awesome, and it's frankly better described in [the Keyczar documentation](https://code.google.com/p/keyczar/).
-[the Keyczar documentation](https://code.google.com/p/keyczar/).
 In a nutshell, this wrapper provides an API in clj-keyczar.keyset, for:

 * creating new keysets, of purpose :crypt or :sign.
 * adding a key to a keyset.
 The newly added key will be primary and active.